ebezzam/ebezzam.github.io/projects.md

 ### Compressive sensing based ultrasound imaging demo

-Where: LTS5 (EPFL, Lausanne, Switzerland)
+_Where: LTS5 (EPFL, Lausanne, Switzerland)_<br>
-When: Feb 2017 - Jun 2017
+_When: Feb 2017 - Jun 2017_

 I developed a MATLAB GUI and software for a demo of plane-wave medical ultrasound imaging based on compressive sensing techniques.
 This would interface with the FPGA-based ultrasound device <a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7468550" target="_blank">_ULA-OP_</a>.
-I was part of the team presenting the algorithm/platform at the <a href="http://www.nano-tera.ch/pdf/posters2016/UltrasoundToGo250.pdf" target="_blank">2016 Nano-Tera Meeting</a> poster session.
+I was part of the team that presented the algorithm/platform at the <a href="http://www.nano-tera.ch/pdf/posters2016/UltrasoundToGo250.pdf" target="_blank">2016 Nano-Tera Meeting</a> poster session.

 _Coming soon: report download_